IBMDevConnect/k8s-microprofile-hol/README.md

 service "webapp-service" created
 ```

 After you have created all the services and deployments, you'll have to wait for 5 to 10 minutes.
 However, you can check the status of your deployment on Kubernetes UI.
-Run `kubectl proxy` and go to URL 'http://127.0.0.1:8001/ui' to check when the application containers are ready.
-If it asks you to login, you'll need to enter the token provided in the `cluster-config`.
+First, we'll need to get the token from the `cluster-config`.

 There's a few ways to get that cluster-config, but here's one way.
 Let's retreive the token from the existing cluster-config file:
 ```